Westmount Public Library: 1950 to present

 In 2003, the library's circulation passed the 450,000 mark with an average of 38 items per member.

 Since 2014, the library has been hosting honeybee hives.
 This program is financially self-sustaining thanks to honey sales.

 As of 2017, the library welcomes more than a thousand people daily and organizes its activities around 7,600 subscribers out of a population of 20,000 citizens.
 Its collection has been appended by a large collection of old and rare books in French and English, 80 donated works of art, and 40,000 old postcards reflecting the past of not just Westmount, but also of Montreal and Quebec.

 As of the 2020s, the library offers numerous programs aimed at young children, teenagers, and young adults, including the TD Summer Reading Club, the Creative Writing Competition, and an annual Halloween celebration.
 By 2022, the library has a total of 168,896 printed books, 7,018 digital books, and 11,924 audiovisual items in its collection.
 Total loans of physical items were 235,016 and 6,182 people were card-carrying patrons.
 According to library director Anne-Marie Lacombe, around a thousand people visit the library on a daily basis.
 In 2023, the library officially eliminated fines for late returns, citing prior experience and research that these did not reduce the number of items returned after the deadline.
-Instead, the patron's account would be disabled after seven days until he or she either returns the item or pays a fee to replace it.
-An item is considered lost if not returned after 31 days.
+Instead, the patron's account will be disabled after seven days.
+To reactivate it, the patron must either return the item or pay a replacement fee.
+Items not returned after 31 days are automatically considered lost.
 This new policy puts the Westmount Public Library in league with many others across North America.

 On February 20, 2024, the library launched its smartphone application.
 Compatible with Android and iOS, this program enables users to reserve books, search a "light" version of the catalogue, renew loans, receive notifications, and carry an electronic membership card.
 The library organized various events throughout the year to celebrate its 125th anniversary, culminating in a party inside the library itself on November 23.
+For its 125th anniversary campaign, the Westmount Public Library received the John Cotton Dana Award for its promotion of library services to the public and cheque worth US$10,000 from the American Library Association, the first in Canada and one of only eight in North America.

+In March 2026, the City of Westmount decided to temporarily close the library after bed bugs were found in places beyond the adult computers' section.
+However, electronic resources remained available.
+The adjacent Heritage Greenhouses and Victoria Hall were not affected.
+The library reopened in early April, following treatment and inspection by specialists.
+The entire building was cleaned, ventilation systems upgraded, and some pieces of furniture removed or replaced.